Check out all of these Skin Care Tips I found on skincaretips.net. They are pretty cool home remedies and skin care tips and tricks.

 Frontier Magazine Feature: Go Soak Yourself

-THE BATH: A BRIEF HISTORY, HEALTH BENEFITS,
+THE BATH: A BRIEF HISTORY, HEALTH BENEFITS, AND NEW GOODIES TO CHECK OUT

 The typical Roman bath was a large gathering place where one could not only bathe, but also exercise, socialize, and even shop.
 These baths would have a warm area for bathing, called the calidarium— with water heated by subterranean streams.
 Most often, there was also a frigidarium—a large chilled swimming pool area; A sudatorium, which is similar to our modern day sauna bath; and a caldarium, akin to our concept of a steam room.